inet256/inet256/ARCHITECTURE.md

 # INET256 Architecture

+This document describes the architecture of the reference implementation.
+Most of what is disussed here are implementation details, specific to this implementation.
+Also take a look at the API spec to see what is required vs incidental.

 INET256 is built around `Swarms` from the `go-p2p` library.

 Networks (routing algorithms) are given a private key, a `Swarm` and a `PeerSet`.